4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 **OS:** The OS environment is a mix of Windows 7 and Windows 10, with Windows 10 increasingly becoming the norm/required.

-**ServiceNow:** Because the environment for the following scripts is a help desk, the vast majority of the distributed code and scripts involve interacting with some instance of ServiceNow.
+**ServiceNow:** Because the following scripts are for a help desk environment, the vast majority of them involve interacting with some instance of ServiceNow.

 <hr/>